jinyang-yu/DSSG_ERA/README.md

 1. Clone this repository
 3. Create and activate a virtual environment
    - Currently configured for `Python 3.13`
+   - Store .env file for OpenAI key in the root directory `dssg_era/`
 4. Install dependencies from `requirements.txt`

 ## Usage Guide